-Michael Isaacman, the half-brother of Mr. J. Isaacman, our Founder, Chief Executive Officer and Chairman of the Board of Directors, has been employed by the Company since July 2019 and currently serves as the Company's Chief Commercial Officer.
+Michael Isaacman, the half-brother of Mr. J. Isaacman, our Founder, Chief Executive Officer and Chairman of the Board of Directors, and the son of Mr. D. Isaacman, a member of our Board of Directors, has been employed by the Company since July 2019 and currently serves as the Company's Chief Commercial Officer.
 Mr. M. Isaacman is not an executive officer of the Company.
 Prior to joining the Company, Mr. M. Isaacman held a leadership role at Draken International, a global defense firm that operated the largest privately-owned fleet of ex-military tactical aircrafts in the world providing contract air services to the United States and allied nations military and defense industry customers.
-M. Isaacman has also spent 20 years in the information technology industry and brings over two decades of leadership in growing revenue, business transformation, M&A integration, global expansion, cultivating organizations and capturing new business across multiple B2B industries.
+Mr. M. Isaacman has also spent 20 years in the information technology industry and brings over two decades of leadership in growing revenue, business transformation, M&A integration, global expansion, cultivating organizations and capturing new business across multiple B2B industries.

-Pursuant to his role as Chief Commercial Officer of the Company, Mr. M. Isaacman received compensation in an aggregate amount of approximately \$1.1 million for each of the fiscal years ended December 31, 2023, 2022 and 2021.
-Mr. M. Isaacman's aggregate compensation consisted of (i) a base salary of \$250,000 for each of the fiscal years ended December 31, 2023, 2022, and 2021; (ii) restricted stock units which vest equally over three years with a grant date fair value of \$684,451, \$713,452, and \$680,018 for the fiscal years ended December 31, 2023, 2022 and 2021, respectively; (iii) a car allowance of \$15,546 for each of the fiscal years ended December 31,

-2023 and 2022, and \$11,385 for the fiscal year ended December 31, 2021; (iv) annual cash incentive compensation pursuant to our annual cash incentive program of \$150,000 for each of the fiscal years ended December 31, 2023, 2022, and 2021; and (v) a 401(k) match of \$6,338 and \$4,866 for the fiscal years ending December 31, 2023 and 2022.
+Pursuant to his role as Chief Commercial Officer of the Company, Mr. M. Isaacman received compensation in an aggregate amount of approximately \$1.1 million for the fiscal year ended December 31, 2024.
+Mr. M. Isaacman's aggregate compensation consisted of (i) a base salary of \$250,000 for the fiscal year ended December 31, 2024; (ii) restricted stock units which vest equally over three years with a grant date fair value of \$676,978 for the fiscal year ended December 31, 2024; (iii) a car allowance of \$25,650 for the fiscal year ended December 31, 2024; (iv) annual cash incentive compensation pursuant to our annual cash incentive program of \$150,000 for the fiscal year ended December 31, 2024; and (v) a 401(k) match of \$7,473 for the fiscal year ending December 31, 2024.
 As described further in "Executive Compensation," awards under our annual cash incentive program are made based on input from the Chief Executive Officer and the Compensation Committee on performance against a variety of factors, including financial performance against the Metrics.
 Mr. M. Isaacman participates in the Company's employee benefit plans and arrangements which are generally made available to other employees at his level, including employee equity incentive and benefit plans, including health, vacation, Section 401(k) retirement savings plans and insurance plans.
 Mr. M. Isaacman's compensation was established by and is regularly reviewed by the Company in accordance with our compensation practices applicable to employees with comparable qualifications and responsibilities and holding similar positions.